FerretDB/FerretDB/CONTRIBUTING.md

 1. Install tools with `make init`.
 2. Start the development environment with `make env-up`.
    This will start PostgreSQL and MongoDB; filling them with identical sets of test data.
-3. You may then run tests in the other window with `make test`.
+3. You may then run tests in another window with `make test`.

 You can see all available "make" commands with `make help`.